ryancdickson/crp-staging/content/index.md

 To achieve these goals, all Subordinate CA Certificates that validate to a certificate included in the Chrome Root Store SHOULD satisfy the following requirements:

 - Subordinate CA Certificates SHOULD have a maximum validity period of three (3) years.
-- CA Owners SHOULD create and deploy new Subordinate CA Certifictates at least once every six (6) months.
+- CA Owners SHOULD create and deploy new Subordinate CA Certificates at least once every six (6) months.
 CA Owners SHOULD actively transition subscriber certificate issuance to these newly deployed CAs.

 #### 1.3.2 Promote use of Dedicated TLS Server Authentication PKI Hierarchies